-PennPraxis has worked to ensure this evaluation methodology appropriately and thoroughly addresses the JTHGNHA's legislated evaluation requirements and the three research questions set forth in the National Heritage Area Evaluation Guide around which this report is structured.
+UHP has worked to ensure this evaluation methodology appropriately and thoroughly addresses the JTHG NHA's legislated evaluation requirements and the three research questions set forth in the National Heritage Area Evaluation Guide around which this report is structured.
 However, it is understood that every NHA has its own, unique set of parameters that can result in a few limitations or variances on evaluation findings.

-A 2015 change in leadership for the Journey broke the organization's work into two distinct periods.
-While continuity was maintained between these two periods of leadership, differences in goals, priorities, and approaches (including data management practices) made it somewhat difficult to draw clear through lines connecting the work of each period.
+A 2015 change in leadership marked two distinct periods in the organization's work.
+While continuity was maintained between these two periods of leadership through some board members, staff, programs, and partnerships, differences in goals, priorities, and approaches (including data management practices which left some information from years 2008-2015 unavailable) made it somewhat difficult to draw clear through lines connecting the work of each period.